upbound/official-providers-ci/.github/PULL_REQUEST_TEMPLATE.md

 Briefly describe what this pull request does.
 Be sure to direct your reviewers' attention to anything that needs special consideration.

-We love pull requests that resolve an open Crossplane Provider Tooling issue.
+We love pull requests that resolve an open Crossplane Provider Tools issue.
 If yours does, you can uncomment the below line to indicate which issue your PR fixes, for example "Fixes #500":